emotion-js/emotion/docs/ssr.md

 ### extractCritical

 This returns an object with the properties `html`, `ids` and `css`.
-It removes unused rules that were created with emotion(it still includes rules that were inserted with `injectGlobal`).
+It removes unused rules that were created with emotion.
+You may choose whether or not to include rules that were inserted with `injectGlobal`, by setting the second `includeGobals` parameter; by default globals **are** included.

 ```jsx
 import { renderToString } from 'react-dom/server'